rfresh2/ZenithProxy/docs/wiki/Setup.md

 The launcher will ask for required configuration on first launch

-??? note "How to Rerun Launcher Setup"

-    Run the launcher with the `--setup` flag. e.g. `./launch --setup`

 Use the `connect` command to link an MC account and log in once launched

 Command Prefixes: